Anthony Ukpo

 Stephen Anthony Ukpo (16 July 1947 – 6 September 2021) was Minister of Information and Culture, and then Governor of Rivers State, Nigeria, from August 1986 until July 1988 during the military administration of General Ibrahim Babangida.

+Early life and education

+Anthony Ukpo began his studies at St. Augustine's Seminary, which he attended from 1961 to 1965.
+Transitioning to a military career, he enrolled at the Nigerian Defence Academy, Kaduna and subsequently completed his cadet training at the Mons Officer Cadet School, Aldershot in the United Kingdom in 1968.
+Ukpo furthered his tactical instruction at the School of Infantry in the United States.
+Between 1976 and 1977, he undertook studies at the American-based LaSalle Extension University.
+He later attended the Armed Forces Command and Staff College, Jaji, from 1977 to 1978, followed by the United States Army Command and General Staff College in the United States from 1979 to 1980.
+Over the course of his education, Ukpo ultimately earned a Master of Science (M.Sc.) degree and his Pass Staff College (psc) designation.

 Military career

 Ukpo was born in Okpoma, Yala, Cross River State, on 16 July 1947.
 Joining the army, he was appointed Company Commander (1968), Battalion Commander (1969 and 1971 – 1973), Brigade Major (1970) and Instructor, Nigeria Defence Academy, Kaduna (1973–1974).

 He was a member of the inner circle of army officers who arranged the bloodless coup on 27 August 1985 when General Muhammadu Buhari was replaced by General Ibrahim Babangida.
 After the coup he was appointed a member of the AFRC.

 He was appointed deputy director, Defence Intelligence Agency (1985).

 On 12 September 1985, he was sworn in as Minister of Information and Culture.

 He was appointed military governor of Rivers State on 26 August 1986.

 In this post, he inaugurated the provisional council of the Rivers State Polytechnic.

 He reassigned to become principal staff officer to President Ibrahim Babangida in July 1988.
 In this role in April 1990 Ukpo told reporters that 10 officers and more than 150 soldiers from the lower ranks had been arrested in an attempted coup attempt against Babangida.

 He was retired as a Brigadier.